mongoosastic/mongoosastic/docs/README.md

 Options are:

 * `index` - the index in Elasticsearch to use.
 Defaults to the pluralization of the model name.
-* `type`  - the type this model represents in Elasticsearch.
-Defaults to the model name.
 * `esClient` - an existing Elasticsearch `Client` instance.
-* `hosts` - an array hosts Elasticsearch is running on.
-* `host` - the host Elasticsearch is running on
-* `port` - the port Elasticsearch is running on
-* `auth` - the authentication needed to reach Elasticsearch server.
-In the standard format of 'username:password'
-* `protocol` - the protocol the Elasticsearch server uses.
-Defaults to http
+* `clientOptions` - Connection configuration to pass to Elasticsearch client. you can find the possible options in the [client configuration](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/client-configuration.html) page.
-* `hydrate` - whether or not to lookup results in mongodb before
+* `alwaysHydrate` - whether or not to lookup results in mongodb before
 * `hydrateOptions` - options to pass into hydrate function
 * `bulk` - size and delay options for bulk indexing
 * `filter` - the function used for filtered indexing